flashrom/flashrom/doc/user_docs/example_partial_wp.rst

 Make sure that hardware protection is off (state of :code:`W#`/:code:`W/` pin of the chip) or you won't be able to change WP configuration.

+**Note:** For the :code:`linux_mtd` programmer, the WP range is bound to the WP status.
+You need to set both at the same time.

 On success, the output of the above command will include such lines::

    Enabled hardware protection